• Skip to main content

 • Preheat oven to 350°F. Line a rimmed baking sheet with parchment paper.

-• In a bowl of a stand mixer fitted with the paddle attachment on medium speed, cream the butter and brown sugar together, add the egg and vanilla extract, and combine.
+• In a bowl of a stand mixer fitted with the paddle attachment, on medium speed, cream the butter and brown sugar until light and fluffy (about 2-3 minutes).
+Add the egg and vanilla extract, and combine.

 • In a separate bowl, whisk together flour, cornstarch, cinnamon, baking powder, and salt.
 Add to the butter and brown sugar mixture and mix until combined.
 The dough will be thick, like sugar cookie dough.

-• Using a 2-tablespoon cookie scoop, drop the dough balls onto your prepared baking sheet, about 2 inches apart (you may need two trays or do this in batches).
+• Using a 2-tablespoon cookie scoop, drop the dough balls onto your prepared baking sheet, about 2 inches apart (you may need two pans or to bake your cookies in batches).

 • Using the bottom of a flat measuring cup, a glass cup, or your hand, press the dough balls down.
 Then, use the back of a round tablespoon or your thumb and press down into the center of the dough to make a depression for the streusel.